Khatia Buniatishvili, Paavo Järvi / Orchestre de Paris

 Encore — Shostakovich: “Tahiti Trot”, op.16

 The musicians offered a final encore, “Tahiti Trot”, op.16, again by Dmitri Shostakovich.
 This is an orchestra transcription of the popular song “Tea for Two” (from the 1925 musical “No, No, Nanette” with music by Vincent Youmans and lyrics by Irving Caesar), which Shostakovich created in 1927, within 45 minutes, in (successful) response to a bet.
-It’s a 4-minute, ironic fun piece, making everybody in the audience smile: an excellent way to close the evening!
+It’s a 4-minute, ironic fun piece, making everybody in the audience smile.
+It definitely was an excellent way to close the evening!